kendrick-walls-work/XCMBuild/XCMBuild.docc/XCMBuild.md

 ## Overview

-The ``XCMBuild/XCMBuildSystem`` harnesses the flexability of a `Makefile` based workflow into a simple build system.
+The ``XCMBuild/XCMBuildSystem`` harnesses the flexibility of a `Makefile` based workflow into a simple build system.

 ## Layout